+None

+Oldham Impact Assessment Completed (Including impact on Children and Young People)

+No

-None Oldham Impact Assessment Completed (Including impact on Children and Young People) No What are the property implications None, the work is being undertaken on the public highway which is under the control of the Highway Authority.
-(Rosalyn Smith) Risks: The Fire Service may not be able to access the end of Bullcote Green if the restrictions are not introduced.
+What are the property implications None, the work is being undertaken on the

+public highway which is under the control of the

+Highway Authority.
+(Rosalyn Smith)

+Risks: None

-Co-operative implicationsThese were dealt with in the previous report
+Co-operative implications These were dealt with in the previous report

 (refer to Appendix A)

 Community cohesion disorder implications in accordance with Section 17 of the Crime and

 Disorder Act 1998

 None.